-- Students who have been issued a Saturday detention, In-School detention, or Out-of-School suspension will have a period of Social Probation assigned. - Social Probation means the student cannot attend extra-curricular activities, unless they are directly involved (listed on the roster) for that activity. - Extra-curricular activities include all athletic activities, all extra-curricular performing arts activities and all clubs and non-athletic team events.
+- Students who have been issued a Saturday detention, In-School detention, or Out-of-School suspension will have a period of Social Probation assigned. - Social Probation means the student cannot attend extra-curricular activities, which they are not directly listed on the rooster, for a designated time period. - Extra-curricular activities include all athletic activities, all extra-curricular performing arts activities and all clubs and non-athletic team events.

-Past Unserved Discipline:
+Past Un-Served Discipline:

-• Students who have past unserved discipline cannot practice or participate in any extracurricular activities until all past unserved discipline has been completed.
+• Students who have past un-served discipline cannot practice or participate in any extracurricular activities until all past un-served discipline has been completed.